-Who is liable to pay Capital Gains Tax upon the sale of a property in the UK and how do you determine how much that tax likely to be?
+Who is liable to pay Capital Gains Tax upon the sale of a property in the UK and how do you determine how much that tax is likely to be?

 Written by